tier4/autoware-documentation/docs/contributing/testing-guidelines/integration-testing.md

 ## Introduction

 This article motivates developers to adopt integration testing by explaining how to write, run, and evaluate the results of integration tests.

-## Quick reference

-1. [colcon](https://github.com/ros2/ros2/wiki/Colcon-Tutorial) is used to build and run test.
-2. [launch testing](https://github.com/ros2/launch/tree/master/launch_testing) launches nodes and runs tests.
-3. [Testing in general](testing-in-general.md) describes the big picture of testing.

 ## Integration testing

 An integration test is defined as the phase in software testing where individual software modules are combined and tested as a group.
 Integration tests occur after unit tests, and before validation tests.

 The input to an integration test is a set of independent modules that have been unit tested.
 The set of modules are tested against the defined integration test plan, and the output is a set of properly integrated software modules that are ready for system testing.

 ## Value of integration testing

 Integration tests determine if independently developed software modules work correctly when the modules are connected to each other.
 In ROS 2, the software modules are called nodes.
 As a special case, testing a single node can be referred to as component testing.

 Integration tests help to find the following types of errors: